nyu-oop-sp18/class07/README.md

 is fun, but what if we want to go beyond that?
 For instance, suppose we want to implement a parser for a context-sensitive language such as the one consisting of all character sequences of the form: *"a digit d, followed by a sequence of 'c's of length d"*.
-To implement such a parser, we need to be able to choose subparsers based on the intermediate results produced by other subparsers.
+Example strings of this language are `1c` and `"3ccc"`.
+To implement a parser for such languages, we need to be able to choose subparsers based on the intermediate results produced by other subparsers.
 This leads us to the final combinator that we add to our combinator algebra: